apatel2582/Blockhack_HyperCycleAI_Decentralized_Minds/README.md

 ## **Acknowledgements**

-Made with ❤️ by the Decentralized Minds - GBC Blockchain Club.
+Made with ❤️ by the members of the Decentralized Minds - the GBC Blockchain Club.